Provided Interpretations

 • The “waters” on which Babylon sits “are” (esin) “peoples, multitudes, nations and tongues” - (17:15).

-The same formula is employed elsewhere to interpret symbols but using the singular form of the same Greek verb, or eimi (or similar verbs in the present tense).
+The same formula is employed elsewhere to interpret symbols but by using the singular form of the same Greek verb, or eimi (or similar verbs in the present tense).
 Note the following examples:

 • The great city that “spiritually is called” (kaleitai) “Sodom and Egypt” - (11:8).